 Activities and Impacts

 As part of BRIM, Dr. Carnes and her colleagues have developed a web-based course to train up to 12 faculty and staff at each of the 19 participating sites so that they may deliver the Breaking the Bias Habit workshop themselves.
 This work allows BRIM to have a broad and deep impact, enabling approximately 200 people in academic medicine around the country to help faculty overcome stereotype-based implicit biases in their judgment, decision-making, and interactions with colleagues, trainees, and patients.

-Program at the UW School of Medicine and Public Health to study the impact of gender on how students experience training in this program.
+Dr. Carnes has also worked with Anna Heffron and Kat Braun, two trainees in the Medical Scientist Training Program at the UW School of Medicine and Public Health to study the impact of gender on how students experience training in this program.
 Results from this work will soon be published in the Journal of Women’s Health.

-of the National Medical Association (March 2020) on discrimination experienced by physicians of color in the United States, showing the negative personal and career consequences of such experiences; as well as a commentary in press in the journal Academic Medicine, cautioning that gender inequality – particularly society’s deeming of women’s lesser status – will adversely impact whole fields of medicine as their workforce becomes predominately female-led.
+Other published works include a report in the Journal of the National Medical Association (March 2020) on discrimination experienced by physicians of color in the United States, showing the negative personal and career consequences of such experiences; as well as a commentary in press in the journal Academic Medicine, cautioning that gender inequality – particularly society’s deeming of women’s lesser status – will adversely impact whole fields of medicine as their workforce becomes predominately female-led.